chainvisions/chainscan/README.md

-# Wrapper for Etherscan-based APIs
+# Wrapper for Blockscan APIs

-Chainscan is a wrapper for Etherscan-based APIs.
+Chainscan is a wrapper for Blockscan APIs.

 Currently supports: